divyanshgawri/Image_recognition/README.md

 **Face Recognition Project**

 Overview
 This project is a **Face Recognition Project** that employs deep learning techniques to detect and recognize faces in images.
-The application utilizes a Convolutional Neural Network (CNN) model trained on a dataset of various individuals.
+The Project utilizes a Convolutional Neural Network (CNN) model trained on a dataset of various individuals.
 It processes images to identify faces and matches them against known identities, providing confidence scores for each prediction.

 ## Project Explanation